sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 ![Baofeng USB Programming Cable](images/baofeng-usb-programming-cable.webp)

-You can either purchase one or create your own using a USB to Serial FTDI converter.
+You can either purchase one for [less than $2 from AliExpress](https://www.aliexpress.us/item/3256805744418678.html) or create your own using a USB to Serial FTDI converter.
 Here's a diagram for the DIY programming cable:

 ![DIY Programming Cable Diagram](images/cp2102-radio-programmer.jpg)